Your training – your health insurer

 Your employer’s contribution is automatically deducted from your salary, so you can lean back and relax and don’t need to worry about anything else.

 Yes, trainees are considered employees and must therefore get their own insurance.
-Your employer will cover half of the contributions for you as of 1 January 2019.
+Your employer will cover half of the contributions for you.
 We’ll be happy to explain how you can get health insurance and help you with the first steps of getting your insurance.

 In short, social security comprises five different areas.
 In addition to health insurance, there is also accident insurance, nursing care insurance, pension insurance and unemployment insurance.
 As a result, social security covers a lot of topics in the areas of workplace accidents, nursing care and unemployment.